Help is on the way!

 Even when you know that Medicare covers mental health services, finding and starting therapy isn’t always a straight line.
 Many seniors run into obstacles that can feel discouraging, but please know you aren’t alone in facing them.
 Understanding these common challenges is the first step toward overcoming them and getting the emotional support you deserve.
 From finding a provider with open appointments to simply getting to an office, these hurdles are real, but they are not insurmountable.
 Let’s walk through some of the most frequent barriers and start thinking about how to get around them.

-Finding an Available Provider
+The Challenge of Finding an Available Provider

 One of the biggest frustrations can be finding a qualified therapist who is accepting new Medicare patients.
 The reality is that many mental health professionals have long waitlists or don’t participate in Medicare, often because they find the administrative process complicated.
 This can leave you feeling stuck, making call after call only to hear that no one is available.
 This limited availability isn’t a reflection of your needs; it’s a systemic issue.
 It’s important not to give up.
 Persistence is key, and knowing where to look for providers who specialize in and welcome Medicare recipients can make all the difference in your search for the right geriatric counseling services.

-Managing Costs and Paperwork
+Juggling Costs and Paperwork

 Figuring out the financial side of therapy can also feel like a major hurdle.
 While Medicare Part B provides coverage, it doesn’t always mean care is free.
 You still have to think about deductibles, coinsurance, and what your exact out-of-pocket costs will be.
 This uncertainty can be stressful and may even stop some people from seeking help for conditions like depression or anxiety.
 The fear of receiving an unexpected bill is a valid concern.
 A good provider will be transparent about costs and help you understand what your plan covers before you begin, so you can focus on your well-being without financial worry.

-Overcoming Transportation and Technology Hurdles
+Transportation and Technology Hurdles

 For many older adults, simply getting to an appointment can be a significant challenge.
 If you no longer drive or have limited mobility, arranging transportation for weekly therapy sessions can be difficult and costly.
 This is one reason why telehealth has become such a valuable option.
 However, technology itself can feel like a barrier if you’re not used to video calls or phone sessions.
 The good news is that telehealth therapy is designed to be user-friendly.
 At Blue Moon, we offer individual teletherapy by phone or video, allowing you to connect with a therapist from the comfort and privacy of your own home, completely removing the transportation issue.

-Addressing Stigma and Lack of Awareness
+Overcoming Stigma and Lack of Awareness

 For generations, talking about mental health was often discouraged, and that stigma can still be a powerful barrier today.
 It takes incredible strength to acknowledge you need support and even more to ask for it.
 Many people also simply don’t know that their Medicare plan covers therapy.
 They might assume it’s too expensive or not a “real” medical need, preventing them from even exploring their options.
 Recognizing that mental health is just as important as physical health is a crucial step.
 Your emotional well-being matters, and there are caring therapists ready to provide support that is recognized and covered as an essential health benefit.

-How to Overcome Barriers to Care
+How to Get Past Barriers to Care

 Finding the right mental health support can feel like a challenge, but you don’t have to do it alone.
 Several practical strategies can help you get the care you deserve, from finding the right therapist to understanding your benefits.
 Let’s walk through some clear steps you can take to connect with the emotional support you need.